frenck/spook/documentation/integrations/cloud.md

 <br><br>

-The Home Assistant Cloud allows to effortlessly use your {term}`Home Assistant` with various cloud services like Amazon Alexa and Google Assistant, but also provides remote access to your Home Assistant instance without having to deal with dynamic DNS, SSL certificates and opening ports on your router.
+The Home Assistant Cloud allows you to effortlessly use your {term}`Home Assistant` with various cloud services like Amazon Alexa and Google Assistant, but also provides remote access to your Home Assistant instance without having to deal with dynamic DNS, SSL certificates, and opening ports on your router.

-Spook enhances the Home Assistant Cloud integration by creating a device for it and adding a series of {term}`entities <entity>` that can be used in your dashboards, automations and scripts.
+Spook enhances the Home Assistant Cloud integration by creating a device for it and adding a series of {term}`entities <entity>` that can be used in your dashboards, automations, and scripts.

 :::{tip}
 The Home Assistant Cloud service is provided by [Nabu Casa](https://www.nabucasa.com).
 The earnings from the services provided are used to fund Home Assistant development and related projects in the open home community.